-To ensure high standards of quality for our work done, we have in place a set of key quality assurance processes from the start to till the completion of projects.
-Being certified for ISO 9001, ISO 14001, OHSAS-18001, BizSAFE, GGBS, our Integrated Management System Manual setting out the processes and procedures to be strictly adhered to in every stage of the project.
+To ensure high standards of quality for our work done, we have in place a set of key quality assurance processes from the start till the completion of projects.
+Being certified for ISO 9001, ISO 14001, OHSAS-18001, BizSAFE, GGBS, our Integrated Management System Manual setting out the processes and procedures are to be strictly adhered to in every stage of the project.

 Our quality management approach identifies our stakeholders, key aspects of the product quality and the impacts on our stakeholders.
-Out quality management processes take an end-to-end quality view from the areas of planning, support down to operation, performance evaluation and improvement.
-At each key aspects of the end-to-end quality management processes, we have leadership in place to spear head the quality improvement processes.
-We have mapped out the sequence and interaction of business processes to ensure seamless collectively management of inter-dependencies of the quality management processes among the leaderships.
+Our quality management processes take an end-to-end quality view from the areas of planning, support down to operation, performance evaluation and improvement.
+At each key aspect of the end-to-end quality management processes, we have leadership in place to spear head the quality improvement processes.
+We have mapped out the sequence and interaction of business processes to ensure seamless management of the quality management processes.